dgroomes/intellij-playground/README.md

 I originally created this repository to explore  [*Projector*](https://blog.jetbrains.com/blog/2021/03/11/projector-is-out/) but that project is now discontinued.
 But, I can still use this repository to explore other things about Intellij like its support for remote development via SSH, Intellij plugin development, and more.
+Also, I'm exploring GraphQL support in Intellij by way of the really nice [GraphQL IntelliJ Plugin](https://github.com/JetBrains/js-graphql-intellij-plugin).

 ---
 **NOTE**: